The Lone Ranger (2013 film): Plot

-In 1933, at a San Francisco funfair, a boy named Will who idolizes the legendary Lone Ranger encounters Tonto, an elderly Comanche who starts recounting his experiences with the Old West adventurer, 64 years earlier.
+In 1933, at a San Francisco funfair, a boy named Will who idolizes the legendary Lone Ranger encounters Tonto, an elderly Comanche man who starts recounting his experiences with the Old West adventurer, 64 years ago.

-In 1869, lawyer John Reid returns home to Colby, Texas via the uncompleted Transcontinental Railroad, managed by railroad tycoon Latham Cole.
-Unknown to Reid, the train also carries Tonto and outlaw Butch Cavendish, who is being transported to his hanging after being captured by Dan Reid, John's Texas Ranger brother.
-Cavendish's gang rescues Butch and derails the train.
-Tonto is subsequently jailed.
+In 1869, lawyer John Reid returns home to Colby, Texas, via the uncompleted Transcontinental Railroad, managed by railroad tycoon Latham Cole.
+Unbeknownst to Reid, the train also carries Tonto and outlaw Butch Cavendish, who is being transported to his hanging after being captured by Dan Reid, John's Texas Ranger brother.
+Cavendish's gang rescues Butch, shackles John and Tonto together, and derails the train.
+Despite playing a role in rescuing passengers, Tonto is jailed upon being captured again.
 Dan deputizes John as a Texas Ranger, giving him a silver star badge that belonged to their late father, and with six others they go after the Cavendish gang.
 Cavendish's men ambush and kill their pursuers while Cavendish slays Dan and devours his heart as revenge for his imprisonment.
 Tonto escapes from jail, comes across the dead men and buries them.
 However, a horse awakens John as a "spirit walker", and Tonto explains John cannot be killed in battle.
 Tonto also tells him Collins, one of the Rangers, betrayed Dan and is working with Cavendish.
 Now thought to be dead, John wears a mask to protect his identity from enemies.
 Tonto gives John a silver bullet made from the fallen Rangers' badges and tells him to use it on Cavendish, whom he believes to be a mythical beast called a wendigo.

-At a brothel Collins recently visited, Red Harrington informs the two about Dan and Collins' fight over a cursed silver rock.
+At a brothel Collins recently visited, Red Harrington informs them about Dan and Collins' fight over a cursed silver rock.
 Meanwhile, Cavendish's men, disguised as Comanches, raid frontier settlements.
 John and Tonto arrive after raiders abduct Dan's widow and son, Rebecca and Danny.
 Regretting his earlier actions, Collins attempts to help Rebecca and Danny escape, but is shot dead by Cole, who rescues them.
-Claiming the raiders are Comanches, Cole announces the continued construction of the railroad and dispatches US Cavalry Captain Jay Fuller to wipe out the Comanches.
-A Comanche tribe captures John and Tonto after the pair finds railroad tracks in Native territory.
-The leader tells John of Tonto's past: As a boy, Tonto rescued Cavendish and another man from near-death and showed them a mountain full of silver ore in exchange for a pocket watch.
-The men murdered the tribe to keep the location a secret, leaving Tonto with guilt which led to him believing the two were wendigos.
+Falsely claiming the raiders are Comanches, Cole announces the continued construction of the railroad, the nullification of treaties with the Native Americans, and dispatches US Cavalry Captain Jay Fuller to wipe out the Comanches.
+A Comanche tribe captures John and Tonto after the pair discovers railroad tracks in Native territory.
+The leader tells John of Tonto's past: as a boy, Tonto rescued Cavendish and another man from near-death and showed them a mountain full of silver ore in exchange for a pocket watch.
+The men murdered the tribe to keep the location a secret, leaving Tonto with guilt which led to him believing they were wendigos.